3d PRINTER FOR AUTOMOTIVE PARTS

 • Why it’s great: Has a super large print area.
 Make sure to upgrade with an enclosure for printing higher temp filaments like ASA or ABS

-• Best For: High quality 3d prints at mid size 3d car part prints up to 10” x 10” x 10” supporting.
+• Best For: High quality 3d prints at mid size 3d car part prints up to 10” x 10” x 10” build size.

 • Why it’s great: High quality with multi-material printing support.